SheffieldML/GPc/README.md

 The first example is data sampled from a Gaussian process with an RBF kernel function with inverse width of 10.
 The input data is sampled uniformly from the unit square.
 This data can be learnt with the following command.

-`$ ivm -v 3 learn -a 200 -k rbf examples/unitsquaregp.svml unitsquaregp.model`
+<pre>$ ./ivm -v 3 learn -a 200 -k rbf examples/unitsquaregp.svml unitsquaregp.model</pre>

 The flag `-v 3` sets the verbosity level to 3 (the highest level) which causes the iterations of the scaled conjugate gradient algorithm to be shown.
 The flag `-a 200` sets the active set size.
 The kernel type is selected with the flag `-k rbf`.